-At the time of acceptance into the program, any deficiencies (e.g., incomplete program prerequisites) not completed before admission are noted by the Graduate Coordinator in the student's file.
-The Coordinator reviews these at a first meeting with the student (usually during the first semester), and includes any remaining deficiencies in the plan of study timetable.
+At the time of acceptance into the program, any deficiencies (e.g., incomplete program prerequisites) not completed before admission are noted by the Graduate Coordinator under Advisor's note in MyWCU.
+The Graduate Coordinator reviews these at a first meeting with the student (usually during the first semester) and includes any remaining deficiencies in the plan of study timetable.
 The student should complete all deficiencies in a timely manner, usually by the end of their first year.
 It is the student's responsibility to make sure that all deficiencies are rectified by any given deadline.
-The Advisor should note that full matriculation has been attained on the MS Student Progress Checklist (Appendix).
+The Graduate Advisor should note that full matriculation has been attained on the Biology MS Program Progress Form (Appendix).